-Aviation training operations (e.g., landing/takeoff training, loading/unloading cargo and personnel, and other related exercises) would result in relatively small increases in hazardous materials and waste.
+Aviation training operations (e.g., landing/takeoff training, loading/unloading cargo and personnel, and other related exercises.) would not have measurable impacts or require mitigation measures.

 Hazardous Materials.
 Aviation training activities would result in an increase in the usage of fuels and POL.
 It is estimated that aviation training operations would result in an increase to the Guam hazardous material disposal rate of 5% of the known Okinawa rate, or approximately 1,600 lbs (726 kg) annually (DRMO Okinawa 2009).
-Consequently, there would be less than significant impacts and no proposed mitigation measures required.
-Instead, routine hazardous materials BMPs and SOPs would be implemented (see Table 17.2-3 and Volume 7).
+Consequently, there would be negligible impacts and no potential mitigation measures required.
+Instead, routine hazardous materials management protocol, BMPs, and SOPs would be implemented.